GOROman/GitHubCopilotWorkspaceTest/README.md

 ## C Language Example

-This repository now includes a simple "Hello World" program in C language.
-See `hello_world.c` for the code.
+This repository now includes a simple program that calculates "1+1".
+See `hello_world.c` for the code that prints the result of "1+1=2".